-- Speak to your child’s teacher or key worker to find out what phonics programme/scheme they are using in school.
+- Speak to your child’s teacher or key worker: Find out what phonics programme/scheme they are using in school.
 They will be best placed to tell you what sounds your child is learning and has already learnt in school.

-- In all games and activities make sure you pronounce the speech sounds clearly using the pure sound, for example: the letter s has a short /sss/ sound NOT /s-uh/ and m has a short /mmm/ sound NOT /m-uh/.
+- Make sure you pronounce the speech sounds clearly using the pure sound: For example: the letter ‘s’ has a short /sss/ sound NOT /s-uh/ and ‘m’ has a short /mmm/ sound NOT /m-uh/.

-- Play simple phonics word games that involve listening and recognising the sounds your child is learning and has learned at school for example:
+- Play simple phonics word games: Ones that involve listening and recognising the sounds your child is learning and has learned at school for example:

 Using Alphabet Hotel, Hopster’s interactive phonics game

 We have a brilliant literacy game called Alphabet Hotel.
-This game encourages kids to explore all the letters and sounds of the alphabet, as well as digraph combinations through a series of mini games.
+A series of mini games, Alphabet Hotel encourages kids to explore all the letters and sounds of the alphabet, as well as digraph and trigraph combinations.

-Striking a balance between learning and fun, Hopster is the app that helps kids aged 2-6 to learn through the TV shows, games, and books they love.
+Striking a balance between learning and fun, Hopster is the all-in-one app that helps preschool kids learn through the TV shows, games, songs, and books they love.

-As one of the top-ranking kids apps on the Appstore in 24 countries and counting we already do this for over 1 million families.
+As one of the top-ranking kids apps on the Appstore in 24 countries and counting we already do this for millions of families.